 Join our mailing list for news and updates:

 Sabrina Aeluro is an animal lover who decided to go back to school to become a science-based, professional-strength cat lady.
 She got hooked on the idea of doing applied animal welfare research to address knowledge gaps and improve data collection practices in the spay/neuter world.
 Sabrina loves the growing movement of collaborations between "cat people" and "wildlife people," and wants to see those on both sides sharing their skills and knowledge so we can more effectively reduce cat overpopulation using cat-friendly methods.
-(A win for everyone!)
-At the University of Washington in Seattle, Sabrina earned a Bachelor of Science degree in Biology with minors in Microbiology and Environmental Science in 2018, an Applied Animal Behavior Certificate in 2019, and is currently enrolled in a Graduate Certificate in One Health and taking additional coursework in ecology and statistics to help her create Kitizen Science.
-Sabrina also enjoys travel, hiking, vegan cooking, scuba diving, volunteering with the Feral Cat Spay/Neuter Project and Animal Balance, and her two blind cats, Honey Bee and Fig. Her website is aeluro.com.
+At the University of Washington in Seattle, Sabrina earned a Bachelor of Science in Biology with minors in Microbiology and Environmental Science in 2018, an Applied Animal Behavior Certificate in 2019, and a Graduate Certificate in One Health in 2020.
+She has also taken additional coursework in wildlife science, ecology, and statistics to help her create Kitizen Science.
+Sabrina enjoys travel, hiking, vegan cooking, scuba diving, volunteering with the Feral Cat Spay/Neuter Project and Animal Balance, and her two blind cats, Honey Bee and Fig. Her website is aeluro.com.